 Tracy’s first novel, Tranquility was published in 2005 by Yard Dog Press.
 It was the runner up for a Darrell Award for Best Midsouth Science Fiction in 2006.
 Her second novel, Bride of Tranquility was published in 2009.
 It was a finalist for the Darell Award in 2010.
 Both books were picked up in eBook format in 2010 by Baen Books.

 When she’s not writing, Tracy goes by the name Tracy Godsey.
-She lives with her husband Ryan, daughter Issa Belle and two shiba inu dogs.
+She lives with her husband Ryan, daughter Issa Belle and son Isaac.
 Ryan is a computer programmer for Tyson foods and administers her blog.
-The dogs do their best to avoid Issa.
+The oldest rules over the youngest with benevolent despotism.